-Professors Receive Grant for Innovative Study Abroad Program
+Professors Receive Grant for Innovative Study Abroad Program in Norway

 The SUNY Chancellor has awarded Assistant Professor of Liberal Studies Ragnhild Utheim and Distinguished Professor of Sociology and Gender Studies Lisa Jean Moore a grant for creating a study abroad opportunity that addresses climate change.